kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-For new Jobs, the apiserver will stop wiping out the new field.
+For new Jobs, the apiserver will stop wiping out the new field (`Name`).
 For existing Jobs, the Job controller will stop ignoring the new field, and begin using it as described in previous sections.